Summer Solstice - the Longest Day - Litha - Midsummer.

-In 2024 in the Northern Hemisphere, the summer solstice will occur on Thursday 20th June at 21:51 BST, as the Sun moves into the Sign of Cancer.
+In 2025 in the Northern Hemisphere, the summer solstice will occur on Saturday 21st June at 3.41am BST, as the Sun moves into the Sign of Cancer.

 What is the summer solstice?

-The summer solstice occurs in June in the Northern Hemisphere and marks midsummer: the ‘longest day’ and ‘shortest night’ of the year.
-One of my big bugbears is hearing it called the first day of Summer – it’s not, Beltane is, the 1st of May (May Day).
-On this day, the number of hours of daylight is at its maximum, while the number of hours of the night is at its minimum and after this day, the sun will begin its descent once more and the hours of daylight will begin to shorten – hence Midsummer, the middle of Summer! (rant over lol)
+On the summer solstice, the number of hours of daylight is at its maximum, while the number of hours of the night is at its minimum and after this day, the sun will begin its descent once more and the hours of daylight will begin to shorten – hence Midsummer, the middle of Summer! (rant over lol)

 Most people consider the summer solstice to be a day, it is in reality an exact moment in time that falls upon that day.
 This moment comes when whichever hemisphere you’re in is most tilted towards the Sun.